akkadotnet/Akka.Persistence.Sql/README.md

 ```

 The health checks will automatically:
-- Verify the persistence plugin is configured correctly
-- Test connectivity to the underlying storage (database, cloud storage, etc.)
+- Verify connectivity to the underlying SQL database
+- Test database responsiveness with a lightweight "SELECT 1" query
-- Report `Healthy` when the plugin is operational
+- Report `Healthy` when the database is accessible
-- Report `Degraded` or `Unhealthy` (configurable) when issues are detected
+- Report `Degraded` or `Unhealthy` (configurable) when the database is unreachable or unresponsive

-Health checks are tagged with `akka`, `persistence`, and either `journal` or `snapshot-store` for filtering purposes.
+Health checks are tagged with `akka`, `persistence`, and either `journal` or `snapshot-store` for filtering and organization purposes.

+#### Exposing Health Checks via ASP.NET Core

 For ASP.NET Core applications, you can expose these health checks via an endpoint: